billythedummy/openppp/README.md

 1. the web app registers a `openppp:handler-ready` event listener on `window` that calls `event.detail(photo)` with the captured photo
 2. the provided plugin runs via an injected module script, emitting the `openppp:handler-ready` event with `event.detail` set to its processing function
-3. the processing function in `event.detail` runs on the captured photo
+3. the event listener set in 1. fires and runs the processing function in `event.detail` on the captured photo
-4. upon completion, the event listeners are unset to cleanup for the next run
+4. upon completion, the event listeners are unset to clean up for the next run

 ## Example